KingLem/java-developer-cell-phone-usage/README.md

 From there, the next ambiguity was whether the CSV file names were to be static or read in at time of execution.
 I chose to have them be static, because that's just easier to deal with.

 After that, I came to an ambiguity regarding headers for the monthly data and minutes.
 I decided I didn't want to map the values to dates and just output the data.

+I realized that I'd probably want to match data to date string headers, so I had to gather the unique dates into a Set, move that Set into a List (ensuring uniqueness of date Strings), sort the list, and then append those date strings to the list of headers.